 The ESG objectives will be evaluated annually and may be adjusted.
 External circumstances such as market movements and updates of data regarding the ESG-(risk)score can lead to investment solutions failing to achieve this objective.
 In that case the investment solution will be adapted to meet the objective again within a time frame that takes into account the client's best interest.
-For supranational bonds, the Responsible Investing research team will assign an ESG score that is a weighted average of the member countries, with the weightings being determined by voting rights, paid-up capital or percentage of the population.
+For supranational bonds, the Responsible Investing research team will assign an ESG score that is a weighted average of the member states, with the weightings being determined by voting rights, paid-in capital or percentage of the population.

-More information on the ESG Score and the concrete goals of the sub-fund can be found at www.kbc.be/investment-legal-documents > Investment policy for Responsible Investing funds > Overview table.
+More information on the ESG-score and the sub-fund's concrete objectives can be found on www.kbc.be/investment-legal-documents > Investment policy for Responsible Investing funds > Overview table.

-(2) Indicators related to the carbon intensity
+(2) Indicators related to the greenhouse gas intensity

-The objective to promote climate change mitigation by preferring issuers with lower carbon intensity in order to reach a predetermined carbon intensity objective, applies to at least 90% of the portfolio.
+The objective to promote climate change mitigation by preferring issuers with lower greenhouse gas intensity in order to reach a predetermined greenhouse gas intensity objective, applies to at least 90% of the portfolio.
 The objective does not apply to issuers for which data is not available.

-The contribution of issuers to climate change mitigation is measured based on their carbon intensity.
-For companies, carbon intensity is defined as absolute greenhouse gas emissions (in tonnes CO2 equivalent) divided by revenues (in million USD).
+The contribution of issuers to climate change mitigation is measured based on their greenhouse gas intensity.
+For companies, greenhouse gas intensity is defined as absolute greenhouse gas emissions (in tonnes CO2 equivalent) divided by revenues (in million USD).
 For countries, it is defined as greenhouse gas emissions (in tonnes CO2 equivalent) divided by the Gross Domestic Product (in million USD).